canaxess/readycase/README.md

 ## Drag and drop functionality via the keyboard
 **Individual items**
 * Every item contained in an `<li>` element
-* Every item has a checkbox with appropriate labelling
+* Every item has a checkbox with appropriate labelling.
+The below example uses `aria-labelledby` but a `<label>` element, or `aria-label` could be alternatives

 ```html
 <li><input type="checkbox" aria-labelledby="lbl1"> <span id="lbl1">10:00-10:00 (COMM)</span></li>